Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Rank Jump in Degree- Galois Extensions

 \begin{proof} See \cite[Theorem 7.2]{GJN20}. \end{proof}

 Combining Theorems \ref{infinitely many p extensions with no lambda jump} and \ref{result from GJN}, the following corollary is immediate.

 \begin{Cor} Let $(E,p)$ be a given pair of rank 0 elliptic curve over $\Q$ and a relevant prime $p> 7$.
+If $E_{/\Q}$ is an elliptic curve without CM, suppose that the residual representation at $p$ is surjective.
+If $E_{/\Q}$ is an elliptic curve with CM, suppose that \ref{assmpn: enemy primes for CM} holds.
 Then, there are infinitely many $\Z/p\Z$-extensions of $\Q$ where the Mordell--Weil group does not grow. \end{Cor}

+\begin{Rem*} To show that there are ``infinitely many'' $\Z/p\Z$-extensions with no $\lambda$-jump, we only counted those where \emph{exactly one friendly prime} is ramified.
+In particular, we counted only those $\Z/p\Z$-extensions which are contained in the cyclotomic field $\Q(\mu_q)$ where $q$ is a prime of the form $1 \pmod{p}$.
+Our count ignored the contribution from $\Z/p\Z$-extensions where two or more primes are ramified, all of which are either \emph{friendly primes} or the prime $p$.
+It was pointed out to us by R.~Lemke Oliver that Theorem \ref{infinitely many p extensions with no lambda jump} can be made explicit using standard analytic number theory techniques (see for example \cite[Th{\'e}or{\`e}me~2.4]{Ser74}); however, our approach is still likely to fall short of proving a positive proportion.

+A recent and significant result in this direction is by Mazur--Rubin (see \cite[Theorem~1.2]{MR18}).
+They show that given an elliptic curve $E$, there is a positive density set of primes (call it $\mathcal{S}$) such that for each $p\in \mathcal{S}$ there are infinitely many $\Z/p\Z$-extensions over $\Q$ with $E(L) = E(\Q)$.
+In the case of rank 0 elliptic curves (defined over $\Q$), our result is stronger, in the sense that for $p>7$, Corollary \ref{rev cor dioph stability} holds unconditionally for density 1 primes if $E$ is an elliptic curve without CM.
+On the other hand, for CM elliptic curves, the result is conditional and applies to a set of primes of density $1/2$. \end{Rem*}